sachinkr91/api-rest-meetings/docs/MeetingApi.md

 var numericMeetingId = 56; // Number | The meeting ID that participants will see and use to join the conference.
 When joining via phone, this is the code they enter via DTMF to join.

-var payloadPairingCodeSIP = new BlueJeansOnVideoRestApi.PayloadPairingCodeSIP(); // PayloadPairingCodeSIP |
+var payloadPairingCodeSIP = new BlueJeansOnVideoRestApi.PayloadPairingCodeSIP(); // PayloadPairingCodeSIP | Information about the device that will be joining via SIP.

 var callback = function(error, data, response) {